rust-qualification/rust-specification/expressions/operator-expressions/bitwise-expressions/bitwise-expressions.md

 2.4.2.7. <!-- e2dcd73e-8e58-4302-ad00-a0443924c533 --> `Shift left expression`:
-- A shift right expression performs bit shift left arithmetic.
+- A shift left expression performs bit shift left arithmetic.

 - The type of the left operand of a shift left expression shall implement the `core::ops::Shl` trait and the type of the right operand shall be the trait implementation type parameter.